-General settings | Advanced MIDI applications | MIDI status display LCD panel control for loading organs and global status, which allows you to configure LCD panels for selecting and loading organs, combination sets and temperaments and showing loading progress and overall status:
+• General settings | MIDI status display LCD panel control (for all organs), which allows you to configure LCD panels the same for all organs:

-Organ settings | Advanced MIDI applications | MIDI LCD panel control (for this organ), which allows you to configure additional LCD panels to show all of Hauptwerk's other status information, as well as static label text.
+Organ settings | MIDI LCD panel control (for this organ), which allows you to configure additional LCD panels separately for the organ currently loaded.
+This may be useful for showing per-organ static label text, for example, or for other inherently organ-specific information (such as organ virtual expression pedal states).
 Various examples have been shown throughout this user guide.
 Static label text allows each individual instrument to display its particular stop names according to the layout of the organ, for example.